mfaishal82/Simple-Ecommerce/README.md

 # SimpleMART

-SimpleMART is an e-commerce project built during a vibe coding session.
+SimpleMART is an e-commerce project built with Vite + React during a vibe coding session.
 The project focuses on creating a modern, responsive e-commerce platform with a clean user interface and smooth user experience.

-This is a frontend-only implementation that leverages existing third-party APIs for backend functionality.
+This is a frontend-only implementation built using Vite as the build tool and React as the UI framework, leveraging existing third-party APIs for backend functionality.
 Instead of building a custom backend, the project demonstrates integration with well-established APIs to handle data management, authentication, and payment processing.

 ## Features